TheGreengo/startup/README.md

 # URL:
 http://getorganized.click/

+# Notes:
-Note to self: use &#; to include unicode characters in html.
+- use &#; to include unicode characters in html.
+- From Simon project: make sure the Caddyfiles are configured for each url that is going to be used (i.e. including simon.getorganized, not just getorganized) otherwise the webpage won't load